-To preserve herbs with a lot of water in their leaves, like basil, chives, lemon balm, mint, and tarragon, fresh freezing is a better option.
+To preserve herbs with a lot of water in their leaves, like basil, chives, lemon balm, mint, dill, tarragon, and cilantro, fresh freezing is a better option.
 The herbs will become limp in the process, but their essential oils will be preserved and their flavor will be intact.

-When frozen herbs can keep their fresh flavor for several months.
+Frozen herbs will keep their fresh flavor for several months.

-Unlike dried herbs, where the flavor gets more concentrated when drying, frozen herbs can be used in the same proportion as fresh herbs.
+Unlike dried herbs, where the herb's flavor gets more concentrated upon drying, frozen herbs can be used in the same proportion as fresh herbs.

-2 Quick and Easy Ways to Freeze Herbs
+Two Ways to Freeze Herbs

 - Cover and place the tray of leaves in the freezer.
 You can use plastic wrap, waxed paper, or whatever you have handy.
 The cover is just to keep the leaves clean and to prevent them from falling off the tray if it gets jiggled.